-- (b) When practicable and appropriate, the university will take steps to facilitate a voluntary withdrawal under applicable procedures before initiating the involuntary withdrawal process. - (c) Upon recommendation from the Behavioral Intervention Team and based on an individualized review of the student's ability to safely participate in the university's programs and academic pursuits, the DOS may involuntarily withdraw and separate a student from the university upon determining that: - The student's continued presence poses a substantial risk to the health and safety of the campus community and/or the student cannot or will not comport their conduct with the Student Code to a degree that it disrupts the continuity of the educational process; - (2) The student's circumstances cannot be resolved with reasonable accommodations pursuant to § 1-110, either because no adequate accommodations are available or the student has refused such accommodations; - The student's circumstances cannot be resolved through other applicable university responses (disciplinary, academic, etc.); and - (4) The student has failed to take voluntary action that would resolve this situation, or no such voluntary measures exist. - (d) Procedures for Involuntary Withdrawal - (1) The DOS will issue a written notice to the student.
+- (1) The DOS will issue a written notice to the student.
 This notice must include: - (A) A statement that the DOS is considering an involuntary withdrawal; - (B) The basis for the possible involuntary withdrawal; - (C) The student's right to meet, either in person or remotely (the DOS maintains the sole discretion to determine whether the response will take place remotely), with the DOS to respond to the basis for the possible withdrawal and to present additional information; - (D) The date, time, and location/manner of this meeting or instructions for scheduling this meeting; - (E) The student's right to have an advisor or support person, who may not speak on behalf of the student, with them during the meeting; - (F) A statement that the student's failure to attend this meeting will not prevent the DOS from moving forward with this process; and - (G) A statement that if the student decides to withdraw voluntarily, the involuntary withdrawal process will be suspended. - (2) After meeting with the student or reasonably attempting to do so, the DOS will conduct an individualized review of appropriate records and documentation, confer with the Behavioral Intervention Team, and consult with any other university professionals as needed.
-As part of this process the DOS: - (A) Will consider the best available objective evidence and, if applicable, current medical knowledge, in the individualized assessment; - (B) May require the student to sign all reasonable and relevant records releases authorizing direct communication between the DOS and any individual holding information relevant to this matter, including but not limited to the student's medical provider(s), whether on-campus or off-campus, the student's friends and family, and/or employees of previous institutions the student attended, as appropriate; and - (C) If needed to aid the DOS in making his or her individualized assessments, may require the student to undergo a supplemental forensic evaluation at the university's expense by an independent health professional designated by the university. - (3) The DOS will then determine whether the criteria in subsection (c) apply and, if so, issue to the student a written decision, which will include the effective date of the withdrawal, information regarding the student's exclusion from university property, instructions for requesting permission to be on university property, any conditions for return, and information regarding the appeal process including contact information for the Vice Chancellor for Student Affairs or designee (VCSA).
-If the DOS has met with the student following the written notice described in subsection (c)(1), then the

-- decision should be communicated to the student within 48 hours of that meeting unless the DOS can show good cause for the delay.
+As part of this process the DOS: - (A) Will consider the best available objective evidence and, if applicable, current medical knowledge, in the individualized assessment; - (B) May require the student to sign all reasonable and relevant records releases authorizing direct communication between the DOS and any individual holding information relevant to this matter, including but not limited to the student's medical provider(s), whether on-campus or off-campus, the student's friends and family, and/or employees of previous institutions the student attended, as appropriate; and - (C) If needed to aid the DOS in making an individualized assessment, may require the student to undergo a supplemental forensic evaluation at the university's expense by an independent health professional designated by the university. - (3) The DOS will then determine whether the criteria in subsection (c) apply and, if so, issue to the student a written decision, which will include the effective date of the withdrawal, information regarding the student's exclusion from university property, instructions for requesting permission to be on university property, any conditions for return, and information regarding the appeal process including contact information for the Vice Chancellor for Student Affairs or designee (VCSA).
+If the DOS has met with the student following the written notice described in subsection (c)(1), then the decision should be communicated to the student within 48 hours of that meeting unless the DOS can show good cause for the delay.
 The DOS will submit withdrawal paperwork to the Office of the Registrar and, if applicable, cancellation paperwork for any future registration. - (4) In an emergency situation where a student's continued presence is reasonably likely to pose a substantial risk to the health and safety of the campus community, the DOS may place the student on an emergency interim leave before a final determination, as described above, is made.
 The DOS will reasonably attempt to directly communicate with the student and to consider information provided by the student before deciding on an interim leave.
 The student will receive written notice of the emergency interim leave.
 This notice will include information on how to appeal the interim leave.
 The emergency interim leave will remain in effect until the involuntary withdrawal process is concluded or a determination has been made that the emergency interim leave is no longer necessary.